top of page

 • Squirting a cat with a water bottle when they eat the plants

-• A teacher assigning extra work for students that are disruptive during class
+• A teacher assigning extra work for students who were disruptive during class

 P- (Negative Punishment)